Microsoft Surface Pro 8 notes

 Overall it is OK, but not in the same league as an iPad or Samsung Galaxy Tab S series device.

-While I think one could create art with this device, I think it is better suited for note taking, marking up documents, whiteboarding etc.
+While I think you can create art with this device, it is better suited for note-taking, marking up documents, and whiteboarding.

 ## Heat and noise

-* 80% of the time it is quiet and ony slightly warm.
+* 80% of the time it is quiet and only slightly warm.

 * The remaining 20% of the time the fans are running aggressively and it can get quite warm.